 Weddings by Mylene is an officiant service founded by Mylene Moraes, who has more than a decade of experience marrying couples—in three different languages.
 Originally from Brazil, Mylene spent 24 years in Miami before relocating outside Chicago, and is fluent in English, Spanish, and Portuguese, with extensive experience conducting bilingual ceremonies.

 Her elopement package includes a thorough consultation (in-person or virtual), a pre-written ceremony, and allows for up to six guests.
-Moraes also offers weeknight availability, which is a unique and convenient option for those looking to get married a bit, shall we say, quickly, because hey, sometimes love just can’t wait.
-And isn’t eloping all about about breaking tradition anyway?
+Mylene also offers weeknight availability, which is a unique and convenient option for those looking to get married a bit, shall we say, quickly, because hey, sometimes love just can’t wait.
+And isn’t eloping all about breaking tradition anyway?

 To connect with Mylene and learn more about her bilingual services and flexible availability, click the blue button above. ¡Felicidades!